Design leadership through mentoring and capability building.

-The ask
+The ask.

 The organisation was at an inflection point in how it approached user experience.
 UX thinking existed, but it wasn’t yet operating as a clear, consistent function across teams.

 A senior creative manager was stepping into a UX leadership role.
-They brought strong user-led instincts and experience, but needed support translating that into a more structured, data-informed, and repeatable way of working — especially within the realities of product delivery.
+They brought strong user-led instincts and experience, but needed support translating that into a more structured, data-informed, and repeatable way of working — particularly within the realities of product delivery.

-Signals of misalignment
+Signals of misalignment.

 • E-commerce defined requirements and passed work to Creative